HouQiming/jacy/doc/language.markdown

 * Library function names look like C#: `Writeln('Hello world')`
 * Strings go either way like Javascript: `'Hello world'`

-A slightly more complex example is available at *app_example/app.jc*.

 ## Language

 ### Variables and expressions